project-n-samples/projectn-bolt-python-gcf-sample/README.md

       ```

-#### bolt_auto_heal_handler
+#### Auto Heal Tests

+`bolt_auto_heal_handler` is the function that enables the user to run auto heal tests.
+Before running this function,
+modify `data-cruncher` to use `coldline` tier-class and set `backupduration` and `recoveryscannerperiod` to `1 minute`
+to ensure that the auto-healing duration is within the function execution timeout interval.
+Crunch a sample bucket
+having a single object.
+Then delete the single fragment object from the `n-data` bucket.
+Now run this function,
+passing the name of the crunched bucket along with the single object as input parameters to the function.
+The handler
+attempts to retrieve object repeatedly until it succeeds, which would indicate successful auto-healing of the object
+and returns the time taken to do so.

 * bolt_auto_heal_handler represents a Google Cloud Function that is invoked by an HTTP Request for performing
-  Auto-Heal testing.Before running this function, modify `data-cruncher` to use `coldline` tier-class and
-  set `backupduration` and `recoveryscannerperiod` to `1 minute` to ensure that the auto-healing duration is
-  within the function execution timeout interval.
-Crunch a sample bucket having a single object.
-  Then delete the single fragment object from the `n-data` bucket.
-Now run this function, passing the name of the
-  crunched bucket along with the single object as input parameters to the function.
-To use this Function,
-  change the entry point to `bolt_auto_heal_handler`.
+  Auto-Heal testing.
+To use this Function, change the entry point to `bolt_auto_heal_handler`.

 * BoltAutoHealHandler accepts the following input parameters as part of the event: